Your everyday spending can affect your longer-term goals. Follow these five steps to spend smartly.

 Consider contributing to your savings as a fixed expense.
 Decide on a percentage of your income that you’d like to save every month and treat it like a bill you must pay.
 Set up an automatic deposit to help you save a set monthly amount.
 Before you know it, you won’t miss that money at all.

-Variable expenses are those that you may consider “extras” or non-essentials, which aren’t always the same from month to month.
-They may include things such as entertainment, eating out, shopping, travel, and more.
+Variable expenses are those that fluctuate from month to month.
+They may include discretionary expenses such as entertainment, eating out, shopping, travel and more.
 Look back at your past few credit card bills or bank statements to gain a sense of roughly how much you spend in each category on a regular basis.
 Total those up for a monthly average and figure out where you should be cutting back if necessary.

 Add up your fixed and variable expenses and deduct them from your monthly income after taxes.
 If you’re left with a negative number, you’re spending more than you’re making, and something needs to change.
 Your focus should be on making this number positive as soon as possible.
 Once you’re making more than you spend, you can start to think of your future finances.